Skip to main content

 3 credits

-This course will explore how filmmakers have portrayed Latin American History in their movies.
+This course explores how filmmakers have portrayed Latin American history in their movies.

 3 credits

-The course will examine the impact of globalization and imperialism on the lives of Nicaraguans at home and in their diasporic communities.
+The course examines the impact of globalization and imperialism on the lives of Nicaraguans at home and in their diasporic communities.

 3 credits